-A population’s size after 𝑡 days is given by 𝑓 of 𝑡 equals 11𝑡 squared plus 35923.
-Find the rate of change in the population when 𝑡 equals 12.
+A population’s size after 𝑡 days is given by 𝑓 of 𝑡 is equal to 11𝑡 squared plus 35,923.
+Find the instantaneous rate of change in the population when 𝑡 equals 12.

 In this question, we are asked to find the instantaneous rate of change in the population.
 And we are asked to calculate this when 𝑡 is equal to 12.
 This means the derivative of the population function 𝑓 of 𝑡 with respect to 𝑡 when 𝑡 is 12.

 We know by definition that 𝑓 prime of 𝑎 is equal to the limit as ℎ approaches zero of 𝑓 of 𝑎 plus ℎ minus 𝑓 of 𝑎 all divided by ℎ.
 In this question, we need to calculate 𝑓 prime of 12 as shown.
 We will begin by using our expression for 𝑓 of 𝑡 to find an expression for 𝑓 of 12 plus ℎ.
 Replacing 𝑡 with 12 plus ℎ, we have 11 multiplied by 12 plus ℎ squared plus 35,923.
 Expanding 12 plus ℎ squared gives us 144 plus 24ℎ plus ℎ squared.
 And multiplying through by 11, we have 𝑓 of 12 plus ℎ is equal to 1,584 plus 264ℎ plus 11ℎ squared plus 35,923.